 Our Early Childhood Educators value lifelong learning and commit themselves to engaging in continuous professional learning to enhance their practice.
-The Group Care Staff meet quarterly for professional learning opportunities and each team meets on a weekly basis to review how their program implementation is meeting the children's needs.
+Our licensed centre-based staff meet at a minimum twice a year for professional learning opportunities and each team meets on a weekly basis to review how their program implementation is meeting the children's needs.
 The staff continually take advantage of workshops, courses and other opportunities to upgrade their skills and develop new areas of expertise.
 Internal Module Trainings have been developed to support employees in their professional development and can serve to complement their personal Continuous Professional Learning Plan as required by the College of ECE.
 Our team is very committed to the welfare and development of children, and is always available for consultation, information, and resources.

 As per the regulations set forth in the Child Care and Early Years Act we must document and review our strategies, to ensure that we are meeting the needs of the children and families within our care.
 To meet this requirement, we will;